 Total Project Value: £3,000,000.00

-The machines allocated to the project included a 67m super high reach excavator, 37m high reach excavator, & boom machines, these were fitted with a combination of attachments such as selector grabs, cutting shears, magnets etc.
+The machines allocated to the project included a 67m super high reach excavator, 37m high reach excavator, and boom machines, these were fitted with a combination of attachments such as selector grabs, cutting shears, magnets etc.

 The steelwork on the side elevations were heavy gauge, these were removed using a combination of conventional boom demolition machines, attached with large cutting shears, we then safety attached wire ropes to all the remaining columns, this was then attached to an excavator, columns were then pre-weakened using flame cutting, then pulled down slowly by our machine for a controlled collapse.

-There were several overhead cranes on site that needed removing with limited available space, the safest way to do this was to remove the end stops/buffers or a section of crane rail from each side, depending on where the drop zone was needed, they were then simply pulled using an excavator machine & steel connecting rope as we did with the columns, for a controlled collapse on to a hardcore bed for subsequent sectioning up & removal of scrap.
+There were several overhead cranes on site that needed removing with limited available space, the safest way to do this was to remove the end stops/buffers or a section of crane rail from each side, depending on where the drop zone was needed, they were then simply pulled using an excavator machine and steel connecting rope as we did with the columns, for a controlled collapse on to a hardcore bed for subsequent sectioning up and removal of scrap.

 South gable demolition above tidal gate phase

-For the demolition of the last structural bay which was situated above the tidal gate to the river, high reach machine demolition would of caused damage to the tidal gate, so the safest method was to do a full dismantle, this required the use of a mobile crane/man basket which was used for access & cutting, we then used a mobile crane for hoisting down the cut sections, this involved a lot of working at height by operatives.
+For the demolition of the last structural bay which was situated above the tidal gate to the river, high reach machine demolition would of caused damage to the tidal gate, so the safest method was to do a full dismantle, this required the use of a mobile crane/man basket which was used for access and cutting, we then used a mobile crane for hoisting down the cut sections, this involved a lot of working at height by operatives.

 they had a full understanding of the method that was undertaken so that works were safety carried out.

-A consulting structural engineer was engaged by TDS Ltd, to inspect the structure & review the RAMS before the hinge-over operation proceeded, a notice to mariners was also requested by TDS from the local Port Authority, to keep any boats/ships away from the structure while work was commencing.
+A consulting structural engineer was engaged by TDS Ltd, to inspect the structure and review the RAMS before the hinge-over operation proceeded, a notice to mariners was also requested by TDS from the local Port Authority, to keep any boats/ships away from the structure while work was commencing.

 We had to take into consideration a busy street approximately 5m away from a 45m high gable on the North side of the site, road closures were arranged to coincide with the timing of the required operations.

-Our client required the use of electrified fences as opposed to barb wire for their security measures, this was challenging not only because the electrification posed a serious risk to our operatives, but the downtime involved & associated financial costs of repairing any potential damage.
+Our client required the use of electrified fences as opposed to barb wire for their security measures, this was challenging not only because the electrification posed a serious risk to our operatives, but the downtime involved and associated financial costs of repairing any potential damage.

-As with the South gable, demolition by high reach machines would almost certainly of caused damage to the electrified fence, so again we dismantled the structure using a mobile crane for access & mobile crane for hoisting down the cut free sections.
+As with the South gable, demolition by high reach machines would almost certainly of caused damage to the electrified fence, so again we dismantled the structure using a mobile crane for access and mobile crane for hoisting down the cut free sections.

-During a second weekend road closure, our high reach machine cut away all the remaining connecting steelwork between the first section, to allow for flame hinge-cutting at the base of the structural columns, this was then pulled inwards to the building footprint & away from the electrified fence.
+During a second weekend road closure, our high reach machine cut away all the remaining connecting steelwork between the first section, to allow for flame hinge-cutting at the base of the structural columns, this was then pulled inwards to the building footprint and away from the electrified fence.

 Demolition to the north west adjacent to a six-story office block being retained by the client: